copper-engine/copper-monitoring/README.md

         -Djavax.net.ssl.trustStore={path to truststore_monitoring}
         -Djavax.net.ssl.trustStorePassword={password}`

+    * add VM options to copper monitoring to connect to secured jmx:
+        `-Djavax.net.ssl.trustStore={path to truststore_copper_app}
+        -Djavax.net.ssl.trustStorePassword={password}`

    * add Enviroment variables to copper monitoring server to enable HTTPS:
         KEYSTORE_LOC={path to keystore_monitoring},
         KEYSTORE_PASS={password},
         TRUSTSTORE_LOC={path to truststore_monitoring},
         TRUSTSTORE_PASS={password},
         HTTPS_ENABLED=true

-    * add VM options to copper monitoring to connect to secured jmx:
-        `-Djavax.net.ssl.trustStore={path to truststore_copper_app}
-        -Djavax.net.ssl.trustStorePassword={password}`

 * Securing with Docker

     * The same Env. variables and VM options are required with Docker, however they can be applied through a Dockerfile.
-Use the Dockerfile in /docker-secure.
-This can be done with the command in 'Start.cmd', './start --dockerize-secure'
+The appropriate Env. variables and other commands are commented out in the default Dockerfile.
+    Uncomment them for the Dockerfile to run with secured connections.

     * Place the appropriate files ( keystore, truststore, cert, ect. ) in Server/certs, and check to make sure their names and locations match up with those detailed in the Dockerfile.
 Alter either the